By Art of Problem Solving

 With this book, the Art of Problem Solving curriculum transitions from the illustrated comic / storybook format of the elementary grades to a more traditional textbook without illustrations.

 Start each new section by watching the free videos for the relevant section at artofproblemsolving.com/videos/prealgebra.
 Then, go over the example problems together with your child.
-Finally, have the child work through the problems at the end of the section in the textbook (there is no workbook).
-It will normally take multiple days to complete one section.
+Finally, work through the problems at the end of the section in the textbook (there is no workbook).
+It will normally take around two days to complete one section.

 Be aware that the textbook includes problems of a wide range of difficulty, and the majority of students (and parents!) are not expected to solve the most challenging ones without help.
 Use the solutions manual to work through any missed problems together.
 You may opt to skip the "Challenge" sections and complete only the regular problems if desired.